brtknr/home-monitor/README.md

     influx -username admin -password '<password>' -database 14PHCMULTI -execute "SET PASSWORD FOR reader = '<password>'"

-It is recommended to set `http.auth-enabled = true` inside `/etc/influxdb/influxdb.conf` before exposing your database to the web.
-Make sure that you restart influxdb:

-    docker-compose restart influxdb

 NOTE: to install the hourly heatmap plugin, execute this inside the grafana container:

     grafana-cli plugins install marcusolsson-hourly-heatmap-panel